davidcarslaw/davidcarslaw.github.io/content/home/projects.md

 My principal research focus is urban air pollution.
 My main areas of interest are:

 - Development of statistical techniques to better understand air pollution measurements.
-- Measurement and analysis of vehicle emissions using remote sesning
+- Measurement and analysis of vehicle emissions using remote sensing
 - Development of R packages such as openair.